pfheatwole/thesis/meta/discussion.rst

 * Confirm my use of terminology: "dihedral" versus "section roll".
 How do you differentiate between the angle the vector from the origin to the section makes relative to the y-axis versus the intrinsic Euler roll of the section?
-  XFLR5, MachUpX, and Benedetti use `dihedral` to refer to section roll angle;
-  `jann2003AerodynamicCoefficientsParafoil` refers to *arc anhedral angle* as the angle from root-to-tip.
+  XFLR5, MachUpX, and Benedetti use `dihedral` to refer to **section** roll angle; `jann2003AerodynamicCoefficientsParafoil` refers to *arc anhedral angle* as the angle from root-to-tip.
+In "General Aviation Aircraft Design" (Gudmundsson; 2013; pg318) he refers to dihedral as the angle made by the vector from the root to the **wingtip**.

   Summary: **section vs wing (or "arc") anhedral**.
 Hrm.
 On the bright side, I can use `theta` and `gamma` for the Euler angles, which just so happen to